nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 influxd_old --bolt-path ~/.influxdbv2_old/influxd.bolt --engine-path ~/.influxdbv2_old/engine
 ```

-If you used a different location, just update as appropriate.
+If you used a different location, update as appropriate.

-Double check that it’s working by going to your previous InfluxDB beta location (probably http://localhost:9999) and logging in.
+Double check that InfluxDB is working by going to your previous InfluxDB beta location (probably http://localhost:9999) and logging in.
 Everything should still be there.

 {{% note %}}